-In Poland, the distribution of potassium-magnesium salts appears to be limited by the extent of the Zechstein salt formation.
-Together with rock salt they form two separate lithostratigraphic units – the Older and Younger Potash units of the Zechstein.
+In Poland, the disAtribution of potassium-magnesium salts appears to be limited by the extent of the Zechstein salt formation.
+Together with the rock salt they form 2 separate lithostratigraphic units – the Older and Younger Potash units of the Zechstein.
 The units are traceable in the Polish Lowlands where they were recorded in countless drillings as well as several salt structures in central Poland and layers in the south-western part of the Fore-Sudetic Monocline.

 Potassium–magnesium salt deposits in Poland are presented on the map.